Isaac-Ken/Isaac-Ken.github.io/posts/BlogPosts/Digital_Invisible_Ink_Toolkit.md

 ![convert](https://user-images.githubusercontent.com/66635295/160779835-1f787a4d-7bd1-49a4-9133-1826c3c67fb6.png)

 **New Image**
-Looks like the new image has some encrypted text on it
+The new image has some encrypted text on it
 ![Barn-Owl-1-280di-280x420](https://user-images.githubusercontent.com/66635295/160780071-a334d6e9-d658-47f0-9a2e-b6ab78a2eb45.jpg)
 [source](https://www.birdlife.org.au/bird-profile/barn-owl)